BeNeuroLab/bnd/README.md

 BeNeuro Lab, and a CLI tool called `bnd` for easy access to this functionality.
 # Setting up
 ## Installation
-If you just want to use bnd without the hassle of going through poetry we can do this with conda

 1. Install `conda`
    - You can use either [Miniconda](https://docs.anaconda.com/miniconda/install/#quick-command-line-install) or [Miniforge](https://github.com/conda-forge/miniforge)
 2. Clone repo